Side Project • AI Diagramming

 Exploring

-• Team collaboration (comments, shared workspaces)
+• Team collaboration (workspaces)

-• API access (10 inbound requests)
+• API access (10 inbound reqs)

 • Template starter packs